Plagiarism and Academic Offences

 Plagiarism refers to using and presenting another person’s ideas / words without properly referencing the source to indicate where the information is originally from.
 This applies to both quotations and paraphrasing (putting the ideas / information of others in your own words).
 Did you know that plagiarism could also include using work from an assignment submitted previously and working with another student when the work is meant to be individual?

 If you include in your work any material which is not your own original work or ideas, you must clearly cite the source of such material in the manner required by your department.
 There are many different systems of citation, so check which one you are supposed to use and make sure that you understand it.
+Using ESSAYBOT software is an academic offence so do not use it !!
+If you are struggling with assignments , you can get help from the academic skills team

 The University Regulations concerning plagiarism and other academic offences, including cheating in exams, are detailed here